scramjetorg/deep-learning/audio-training-seq/MK_2.3/README.md

 # Pack the MK_2.3 folder into a gzip format
 ~$ si sequence pack MK_2.3

-# Send the onetime-predict.tar.gz Sequence to the Scramjet's Transform-Hub, with a return <Sequence-id> value
+# Send the MK_2.3.tar.gz Sequence to the Scramjet's Transform-Hub, with a return <Sequence-id> value
 ~$ si sequence send MK_2.3.tar.gz --progress

 # Start the Sequence